Greece, Turkey Draw In Allies In Mediterranean War Games - UrduPoint

 Greece, Turkey Draw In Allies In Mediterranean War Games

-They nearly went to war over some uninhabited islets in 1996 and had a collision between frigates while Turkey was searching for energy in the east Mediterranean earlier this month.
+They nearly went to war over some uninhabited islets in 1996, and earlier this months frigates from the two sides collided while Turkey was searching for energy in the eastern Mediterranean.

-The threat of another conflict between them could imperil Europe's secure access to a wealth of new energy resources and draw in nations such as Egypt and war-torn Libya.
+The threat of another conflict could imperil Europe's access to a wealth of new energy resources and draw in nations such as Egypt and war-torn Libya.

 NATO Secretary General Jens Stoltenberg said he was "personally regularly in contact with Ankara and Athens".

-Greece was able to secure the support of France -- which became the EU's biggest military power after Britain formally left the bloc -- in three days of war games starting on Wednesday that also include Italy and Cyprus.
+Greece was able to secure the support of EU military powerhouse France in three days of war games starting Wednesday that also include Italy and Cyprus.

 The Turkish defence ministry conducted its own drills with an Italian navy vessel on Tuesday.